luisbatalha/Cosmic-Ray-Simulator/README.md

 ====================

 This code simulates an experimental setup that aims to measure the lifetime of the muon.
+This project was developed using C++ and CERN's ROOT Framework.

 This cosmic Ray physics simulator: